datacarpentry/sql-ecology-lesson/episodes/00-sql-introduction.md

 ## Adding data to existing tables

-1. Browse & Search -> Add
+1. "“Browse and Search” tab -> Add
 1. Enter data into a csv file and append